apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    used to purge the entire cache, or just a specific :file:`remap.config` rule.

+.. ts:cv:: CONFIG proxy.config.http.cache.ignore_query INT 0
+   :reloadable:
+   :overridable:

+   If this value is set to ``1``, then the query string is ignored when calculating the cach key for the request.
+This can be noticeably faster than using e.g. the ``cachekey`` plugin to just remove the query parameters.

 .. ts:cv:: CONFIG proxy.config.http.doc_in_cache_skip_dns INT 1
    :reloadable:
    :overridable: